 Luohu Shopping Mall:

 Luohu’s main shopping centre is located to your right as soon as you exit the station.
 If you don’t want to be hassled by touts, act like you already know what you are doing and where you are going.
 Act confident and head for the entrance.

-Electronics and cell phones vary widely in price and quality, so have some idea of what you are looking for before you step foot into Luohu shopping mall.
-You will get eaten alive otherwise, and no doubt walk out of there a few hundred dollars lighter with a product you didn’t really want to buy!
+Electronics and cell phones vary widely in price and quality.
+Have some idea of what you are looking for before you step foot into Luohu shopping mall.
+You will get eaten alive otherwise, and no doubt walk out of there a few hundred dollars lighter with a product you didn’t

-Luggage is another great buy, and handy to cart your shopping around.
-Samsonite is no longer available, but Tumi and no name brands are still cheap.
-A no name cabin case will be under 100rmb, while a decent quality Tumi with 4 rotating wheels comes in just under 200RMB.
+Luggage is another great buy and handy to cart your shopping around.
+Samsonite is no longer available, but Tumi and no-name brands are still cheap.
+A no-name cabin case will be under 100rmb, while a decent quality (no doubt fake) Tumi with 4 rotating wheels comes in just under 200RMB.

-If you have larger feet, do not expect to find much in Shenzhen to fit you, their sizes generally only run up to a 38.
+If you have larger feet, do not expect to find much in Shenzhen to fit you.
+Their sizes generally only run-up to a European 38.
 Ugg boots (a terrible knock off version) were under 100RMB, but I still feel this was a massive rip off.
 I just wanted to get out of the shop!
 Bargain harder, and I reckon they will sell for less than 50.

 If you are worried about safety or are a bit apprehensive about making the trip to Shenzhen, you can do the day trip with an organised tour from Hong Kong.
 If you like to nab a bargain on your own though, just jump on the train.
 It really is a safe and easy day trip option from Hong Kong, and you will save a fortune!!